pawl/nightmare_forms/README.md

 # Nightmare Forms

-The goal of this project is to be a collection of minimal examples of the various ways to make a complicated form.
+The goal of this project is to be a minimal example of the best way to implement a complicated form.

-The examples in this repo will implement the same order form for a coffee shop.
+The example in this repo will implement the same order form for a coffee shop.
 The order form will demonstrate ways to implement these aspects of complicated forms:
 * The ability to add, remove, and modify items. (dynamic form)
 * Some fields will toggle other fields. (conditional/dependent fields)
 * Some fields will populate other fields with default values.